system76/docs/_articles/map-a-network-drive.md

 section: community

 ---

+# Map a network drive using Files in Pop!_OS

 If you have a storage location on a network drive, you can easily map the location using Files in Pop!\_OS.

 ### Navigate to Other Locations